jython/book/chapter19.rst

 minimalist.
 Instead you may want to use the synchronizers in ``Java.util.concurrent``, instead of their wrapped versions in ``threading``.
-In particular, this approach is necessary if you want to wait with a timeout.
+In particular, this approach is necessary if you want to wait on a lock with a timeout.

   XXX code demoing timeout